Ayfri/Kore/website/src/jsMain/resources/markdown/doc/data-driven/Variants.md

 ### Wolf Sound Variants

 Wolf sound variants define custom sounds for wolves.
 Sound variants are independent of color variants and spawning biome.
-Wolves will make the sounds associated with their variant when they bark, pant, whine, growl, die, or get hurt.
+Wolves make the sounds associated with their variant when they bark, pant, whine, growl, step, die, or get hurt.

-Sounds are split into two groups: `adultSounds` (required) and `babySounds` (optional - falls back to `adultSounds` when absent).
+Sounds are split into `adultSounds` and `babySounds`, both required by the game.
+When `babySounds` is left unset, Kore writes `adultSounds` in its place.

 ```kotlin
 wolfSoundVariant("funny") {